 Most people that are new to the game hesitate to ask about their instructor background.
 I honestly, don’t understand why since most of them are open about their past and have no problem “bragging” with their merits.
 The problem when picking an instructor is that everyone wants to train with the best of the best.
 They will go for the guy or gal who’s been in multiple combat tours and have a lot of field experience.

-This one makes me laugh to be honest and you’ll be surprised to find out how many people show up at a class without the proper gear.
+This one makes me laugh to be honest and you’ll be surprised to find out how many people show up at a class without the proper gear or a range bag.
+A shooting range bag can ensure all of your shooting gear in one place.
+You can put your ear and eye protection, gun, cell phone, holster, first aid, gun cleaning supplies and many others item in your range bag.
 Even more, some people show up without their main tool in question, the firearm needed for the class.
 They assume that they will be given everything they need and they don’t bother asking questions.

 Many shooting schools are pretty specific about gear, and even magazine requirements.
 Instead of wasting everyone’s time, read the course gear list carefully and ask questions if you don’t understand or can’t figure out the requirements.
 Nobody will think less of you if you ask specific questions, you’re there to learn after all.
 Only by communicating with the personnel from your shooting school you will be sure your gear matches and meets the course requirements.